OpenMW/openmw/tes3mp-changelog.md

 * Synchronization for the setdelete, placeat, setscale, lock and unlock console commands
 * Player markers on minimap
 * Death reasons in chat
-* Fixes to client freezes related to players logging in at the same time
+* Fix to client freeze related to players logging in at the same time
-* Fixes to server crashes related to sending information about invalid players
+* Fix to server crash related to sending information about invalid players

 0.2.0
 -----